-After creating the initial presentation spreads in-house, Brighton based co-edition publisher RotoVision asked me to author this title, published by Thames & Hudson in the UK and Yale University Press in the US.
+After creating the initial presentation spreads in-house, Brighton based co-edition publisher RotoVision (now part of Bright Press) asked me to author this title, published by Thames & Hudson in the UK and Yale University Press in the US.
 Alongside the text and visual content I took care of the design of the interior, adjusting and refining the layout as I created the material.

 The book is split into five chapters covering the widest possible range of typographic terminology that we could include in the 192-page format.
 Chapter one covers type anatomy, chapter two discusses a range of specific glyphs, chapter 3 explains a broad range of typographic terms, chapter four covers typeface classification, and chapter five features a selection of essential typefaces that any graphic designer might consider adding to their collection.